 This Policy is governed by the Law 87(I)/2017 titled Investment Services and Activities and Regulated Markets Law of 2017 Cyprus (the “Law”), and the comprehensive Commission Delegated Regulation (EU) 2017/565.

-The purpose of this Policy is to set out the procedures to be followed and the appropriate actions required to be taken by Skilling Ltd (hereafter the “Company”) in the case of a complaint by any client to ensure the Company’s compliance with provisions of the Cyprus Securities and Exchange Commission (hereafter “CySEC”) Rules, Regulations and/or Legislations on the Authorisation and Operating Conditions of Cyprus Investment Firms.
+The purpose of this Policy is to set out the procedures to be followed and the appropriate actions required to be taken by Skilling Ltd (hereafter the “Company”) in the case of a complaint by any client to ensure the Company’s compliance with the provisions of the Cyprus Securities and Exchange Commission (hereafter “CySEC”) Rules, Regulations and/or Legislations on the Authorisation and Operating Conditions of Cyprus Investment Firms.

 We attempt to handle our clients’ complaints in a fair, efficient and prompt manner.
 The Company will observe the procedures established in this Policy and pursuant to applicable CySEC laws to ensure that any complaint is effectively resolved within thirty (30) business days, depending on the facts and complex nature of the complaint received.